 This post is in partnership with Graduate Richmond.
 As always, all opinions are my own.
-Thank you for supporting the companies that support She Saw Style.
+Thank you for supporting the companies that support The Espresso Edition.

 Fun shadow boxes with spectacles and sunglasses hung above the tables by the elevator.
 Chalkboard art kept your attention while waiting for the elevator bell to ding, and my personal favorite decoration?
 The rug that confused the daylights out of me with its backwards lettering, until I realized that the mirror on the ceiling decoded the phrase, “Things are looking up.”
 So creative!

 Upon entering our room, the first thing I noticed was the pleasant aroma.
 Not sure if there was a wall plugin somewhere I couldn’t see or if they just clean with really great-smelling products, but it was incredibly comforting and homey.
 We were given the “Graduate Corner King” room, with an inviting king-sized bed, velvet sleeper sofa, and a roomy working station (which I certainly took advantage of).

 From punk rock band posters, to art of the American Foxhound (Virginia’s state dog), a sketch of Arthur Ashe, a rotary phone, and even a vibrant orange lounge chair, the decor was once again on point – just like the lobby.

 We were kindly given access to Byrd House, the rooftop which seasonally provides a pool and bar to enjoy in comfortable weather.
 While it’s not opened to the public until April, we got the opportunity to experience the view and a mini tour, and we cannot wait to come back for sunset drinks in the late spring!